Flavio Destro: 1981–1982: Reggina

 After spending five years with the Granata, Destro signed his first professional contract with Serie C1 club Reggina.
 In his only season with the Amaranto, he made 19 appearances and scored 1 goal.

 1982–1983: Rondinella

 At the end of the 1981–82 season, he moved to Rondinella and managed 30 appearances and would again score one goal.

 1983–1985: Catanzaro

 Destro then spent two seasons at Catanzaro, where he managed 60 appearances and a single goal.

 1985–1990: Ascoli

 He signed for Ascoli in 1985 and departed the club in 1990.
 In five seasons at Ascoli, Destro managed 142 appearances and scored 2 goals.
-His first goal for Ascoli came on 14 February 1988 at home against Milan in Serie A. The Rossoneri then equalised threw Daniele Massaro to make it honours even.
+His first goal for Ascoli came on 14 February 1988 at home against Milan in Serie A. The Rossoneri then equalised through Daniele Massaro to make it honours even.

 1990–1994: Pescara, Cesena and Empoli

 A single season at Pescara was followed by a two-year spell with Cesena.
-Before hanging up the boots forever, the veteran defender spent one last season at Empoli, where he played 18 times without registering a goal.
+Before hanging up his boots forever, the veteran defender spent one last season at Empoli, where he played 18 times without registering a goal.